-Applicants from the R3 Program must certify if their income and household status in record remains unchanged.
+Applicants must certify if their income and household status in record remains unchanged.
 Applicants with unchanged status may not need to supply any information or documentation.
 However, if the information submitted has changed or if the income verification performed by the R3 Program was completed more than one (1) year of the CEWRI Program intake and eligibility process, the Applicant may need to resubmit all the pertinent documents for verification and eligibility.